mafintosh/streamx/README.md

 a promise representing the done callback.
 Note you should error handle this promise if you use this version.

+## Utilities

+Streamx aims to be minimal and stable.
+It therefore only contains a minimal set of utilities.

+If you are looking for features like `stream.compose`, `pumpify`, and `duplexify` checkout [stream-composer](https://github.com/mafintosh/stream-composer).

+If you are looking to split a readable stream into multiple readable clones checkout [teex](https://github.com/mafintosh/teex)

 ## Contributing

 If you want to help contribute to streamx a good way to start is to help writing more test